apple/password-manager-resources/CONTRIBUTING.md

 #### Crafting a Rule

 To create a password rule, you'll want to gather as much information as you can about what the website considers to be an acceptable password.
 You can learn this by reading any pre-stated requirements or error messages you see while experimenting with the website.
-Sometimes, websites don't do a great job of saying what their rules are, or their stated rules are inaccurate, and you have to determine their actual rules experimentally.
+Sometimes, the rules are stated in a separate `div` element but not in the `input` element itself.
+Other times, websites don't do a great job of saying what their rules are, or their stated rules are inaccurate, and you have to determine their actual rules experimentally.

 Once you understand the website's requirements, like minimum length, maximum length, sets of required characters, and allowed characters, you're ready to write a rule.
+For example, a password rule that requires at least one uppercase character **and** one digit will require **two** `"required: ` tags, e.g. `required: upper; required: digit`.
+Including both rules in one `required: ` tag, e.g. `required: upper, digit`, will mean a password rule that requires **either** one uppercase character **or** one digit.
+This is unlike using the `allowed: ` tag with a more lax password rule, where specifying `allowed: upper, digit` is equivalent to specifying `allowed: upper; allowed: digit`.

-The [Password Rules Validation Tool](https://developer.apple.com/password-rules/) is a great tool for writing and validating password rules.
+A detailed article on the syntax of the password rules can be found in the [Customizing Password AutoFill Rules](https://developer.apple.com/documentation/security/password_autofill/customizing_password_autofill_rules) Apple Developer Document.
+Also, the [Password Rules Validation Tool](https://developer.apple.com/password-rules/) is a great tool for writing and validating password rules.

 #### Testing a Rule